ambuda-org/vidyut-pada-snapshot/README.md

    program is easier to run and test, which means that we can produce a larger word list at a higher standard of quality.

 3. *Portability*.
-This crate compiles to native code and can be bound to most other progamming languages with some effort.
-In particular, this crate can be combined to WebAssembly, which means that it can run in a modern web browser.
+This crate compiles to fast native code and can be bound to most other progamming languages with a bit of effort.
+In particular, this crate can be compiled to WebAssembly, which means that it can run in a modern web browser.

 `vidyut-prakriya` currently has strong support for basic verbs.
 For future plans, see our [roadmap](#roadmap).